nhuquynhle22/Crime_Rates_vs_City_Budgets/README.md

 ## Machine Learning
 Machine learning will be built using Scikit.
 Unsupervised learning with a linear regression model will be utiliezed.
-This will help transform the data to create an intuitive representation for analysis and to determine patterns in a grouping of data, rather than to predict a classification.
+This will help transform the data to create an interpretable representation for analysis and to determine patterns in a grouping of data, rather than to predict a classification.

 ## Database
 We have decided to use PostgreSQL to manage the databases.
 It will provide support different functions of SQL like foreign keys, subqueries, triggers, and different user-defined types and functions.
 It wil be capable of writing large amounts of data more efficiently, and will handle concurrency better.